-We also advise solicitors, accountants and other professionals in finance and banking on the stringent anti-money laundering compliance measures required by the Money Laundering Regulations 2007.
-The importance of these regulations, breaches of which may involve financial penalties and possible imprisonment, has been underlined by a recent study undertaken by the Financial Conduct Authority (FCA) into the UK banks’ handling of the threat of money laundering in high risk cases.
-The FCA found that approximately 75% of banks in the UK had failed to take adequate steps to establish the provenance of funds and confirmed that two banks, not identified, were now facing enforcement action after serious weaknesses in their anti-money laundering controls were identified.
-At Corker Binning we offer expert advice to individuals and companies on these issues.
-Partners Peter Binning and Jessica Parker are members of the Law Society’s advice panel for anti-money laundering matters and the firm is retained by one of the leading accountancy firms to advise on money laundering.More
+We also advise solicitors, accountants and other professionals in finance and banking on the stringent anti-money laundering compliance measures required by the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017, which superseded the Money Laundering Regulations 2007.
+The importance of these regulations, breaches of which may involve financial penalties and possible imprisonment, has been recently subject to intense Financial Conduct Authority (FCA) scrutiny who are concerned that a number of financial institutions in the UK fail to take adequate steps to establish the provenance of funds and that some firms still have serious weaknesses in anti-money laundering controls.

 Our lawyers have recently advised on the following matters:

 - Advising numerous companies and funds (both in the regulated and non-regulated sectors) on compliance with their money laundering obligations under the Proceeds of Crime Act 2002, when to make suspicious activity reports to the National Crime Agency and how to comply with the provisions on tipping-off and prejudicing an investigation.